 Electrical and Computer Engineering: Electrical and Computer Engineering MEng

-The MEng program is designed to provide professional training beyond the undergraduate level and to accelerate careers with specialized engineering expertise needed in business, government, and industry.
+The Master of Engineering (MEng) program is designed to provide professional training beyond the undergraduate level and to accelerate careers with specialized engineering expertise needed in business, government, and industry.

-The MEng program can be taken on a full-time, extended full-time, or part-time basis.
+The MEng program can be taken on a full-time, extended full-time (EFT), EFT plus co-op, or part-time basis.

 Minimum Admission Requirements